Adolescents: health risks and solutions

 Unintentional injuries are a leading cause of death and disability among adolescents.
 In 2012, some 120 000 adolescents died as a result of road traffic accidents.
 Young drivers need advice on driving safely, while laws that prohibit driving under the influence of alcohol and drugs need to be strictly enforced.
 Blood alcohol levels need to be set lower for teenage drivers.
 Graduated licences for novice drivers with zero-tolerance for drink-driving are recommended.

-Drowning is also a major cause of death among adolescents – 60 000, two-thirds of them boys, drowned in 2012.
+Drowning is also a major cause of death among adolescents – 60 000, two-thirds of them boys, drowned in 2012, and teaching children and adolescents to swim is a useful intervention to prevent this..

 Malnutrition and obesity